Last Bus (2016 film): Critical response

-Sunayana Suresh of The Times of India scored the film at 3.5 out of 5 stars and says "If over-the-top comedy or action and ready-to-eat masala films aren't your staple diet and you yearn for films that challenge you as a viewer, this one deserves a watch."Vijaya Karnataka scored the film at 3.5 out of 5 stars and says "KYN songs written with lines that have no face for darkness, no light for back, Graphic creations are enjoyable, except for falling trees.
-One of the most recent experimental films is the Lost Bus."
+Sunayana Suresh of The Times of India scored the film at 3.5 out of 5 stars and says "If over-the-top comedy or action and ready-to-eat masala films aren't your staple diet and you yearn for films that challenge you as a viewer, this one deserves a watch."
+Vijaya Karnataka scored the film at 3.5 out of 5 stars and says "KYN songs written with lines that have no face for darkness, no light for back, Graphic creations are enjoyable, except for falling trees.
+One of the most recent experimental films is the Last Bus."